 Shortly thereafter, the NYS Department of Agriculture and Markets and NYS Farmers Market Federation released additional guidance to assist markets in complying with EO 202.8.
 We were pleased that all the safety measures that we planned to put in place for our 2020 season matched all state/local regulatory guidelines related to all farmers markets during the pandemic.

-With this information in hand, the DFM board has determined that we can safely open the market while maintaining our commitment to provide the public with healthy, locally-produced foods while simultaneously safeguarding our farmers, consumers, and communities from the spread of COVID-19.
+With this information in hand, the DFM board determined that we could safely open the market while maintaining our commitment to provide the public with healthy, locally-produced foods while simultaneously safeguarding our farmers, consumers, and communities from the spread of COVID-19.
 Thanks to our customers and the cooperation of our vendors, our approach has proven successful!

 The market will be open to seniors and other high-risk patrons only from 9 AM to 10 AM.